 • a raffle featuring beautiful traditional Elem crafts.

 As you read these words, one of the Northern California East Bay Area’s wealthiest men is getting away with an act of cultural genocide in Lake County.
 Construction crews employed by wireless technology magnate John Nady of Emeryville recently began trenching grading, excavating, and building atop Rattlesnake Island in Clear Lake.
 For more than 6,000 years, this lush 56-acre island on the lake's eastern arm has been the cultural and spiritual center of the Elem Pomo.
 Lake County's message to the Elem: the one percent are exempt from our normal regulations.
 The construction proceeds on this sacred site because Nady received a special extension of Lake County’s normal grading season.
 In September, the Lake County Supervisors voted (3-2) against requiring that Nady file an Environmental Impact Review, when it was clearly required on account of intentionally shoddy archeological research.
 As part of a larger effort to return the island to its actual legal owner, the Elem, Friends of Rattlesnake Island — led by traditional Elem cultural leaders — is suing to stop Nady's construction.
 And they need our support.
 Sliding scale entrance fee: $10-$25.
 (Pay at least $20 and you receive a dinner featuring Indian tacos.)
-All funds will go to help support Friends of Rattlesnake Island For more information, contact firstname.lastname@example.org or visit http://www.friendsofrattlesnakeisland.org/ and www.elemmodun.org.
-A slightly out-of-date summary of the issue is at http://theava.com/archives/11866 (text), or http://fsrn.org/audio/thanksgiving-struggle-rattlesnake-island/9478 (audio)
+All funds will go to help support Friends of Rattlesnake Island For more information, contact email@example.com or visit https://www.theava.com/archives/11866 (text), or http://fsrn.org/audio/thanksgiving-struggle-rattlesnake-island/9478 (audio)

 KEEP HENDY WOODS OPEN!
 Navarro Vineyards Earth Day Celebration, A Benefit Barbeque & Auction To Keep Hendy Woods Open.
 Theodore Roosevelt once said “a grove of giant redwoods or sequoias should be kept just as we keep a great beautiful cathedral.”
 Mendocino County is fortunate to have an abundance of spectacular “cathedrals” gracing its landscape with our state parks.
 Hendy Woods State Park in Philo is one of the 8 state parks slated for closure by this summer, July 1st, 2012.
 In honor of Earth Day, Navarro Vineyards, together with the Hendy Woods Community, is sponsoring a benefit barbeque & silent auction to raise money to help keep Hendy Woods State Park open.
 Please join the Anderson Valley community on Earth Day, Sunday, April 22, from noon to 3pm at Navarro Vineyards, 5601 Hwy 128, Philo, CA 95466 for an afternoon of fun with delicious locally produced food, Navarro wines, music and a silent auction.
 Celebrate Earth Day in a beautiful Anderson Valley setting, while helping Hendy Woods stay open for all to enjoy.
 Tickets for this event are $45 for adults, which includes 2 drink tickets, and $25 for children.
 Purchase your tickets now, as this will be a sold out event.
 Tickets are limited, and only available online at www.hendywoods.org.
 If you wish to support this event, but are unable to attend, you can purchase a “no show” ticket for $25.
 All proceeds will go toward keeping Hendy Woods open.
 Contact: Navarro Vineyards, 707 895-3686/800 537-9463.
 Email: firstname.lastname@example.org